ehwest/mdn_qms/Quality_Manual/README.md

 Validation will be performed prior to the release for use of the product to the customer

 Records of the results and conclusions of design validation and any necessary actions are maintained.
-The Quality Policy is established by management with executive responsibility.
-The company quality policy is stated below and is communicated throughout the organization to ensure commitment to quality within the organization.
-The quality policy provides a framework for establishing and reviewing quality objectives and is reviewed periodically for continued effectiveness.

-**Quality Policy**

-**Every employee and contractor accepts responsibility for the quality of our processes and medical devices.**

-This policy is achieved by continuously improving designs, implementing efficient procedures, and partnering with suppliers to meet or exceed the expectations of our customers, and satisfy the requirements of our quality system and appropriate regulations.

 7.3.8 Design and Development Transfer